jacksonet00/github-leaderboard/README.md

 installed apps. `requirements` contain the Python packages that Docker uses. `compose` is for Docker. `github_leaderboard` contains all the Django files that you would modify.

-`db_sql_files` is for Jackson.
-They contain the SQL schema that he made.

 ### Setup docker environment from our project dependencies